Fdom92/stencil-payment/readme.md

 # st-payment

-st-payment is a web component built with [Stencil](https://stenciljs.com/) that allows you to use the Payment request API.
+st-payment is a web component built with [Stencil](https://stenciljs.com/) that allows you to use the [Payment Request API](https://developers.google.com/web/fundamentals/discovery-and-monetization/payment-request/).

 ## How to use

-First of all you need at this to your index file:
+First of all you have to add this to your head tag on index file:

 ```HTML
 <script src="https://storage.googleapis.com/prshim/v1/payment-shim.js"/>